-11. We consulted the Legislative Council Panel on Education on the proposed works by circulation of an information paper on [xx] May 2005.
-[Views of Panel Members, if any.]
+11. We consulted the Legislative Council Panel on Education on the proposed works by circulation of an information paper on 30 May 2005.
+We have not received any adverse comment from members.

 ENVIRONMENTAL IMPLICATIONS

 - 12. CUHK completed a Preliminary Environmental Review (PER) for the project in October 2004.
 The PER concluded that the project would have no long-term environmental impact.
 The Director of Environmental Protection vetted the PER and agreed that an Environmental Impact Assessment would not be required. - 13.
 During construction, CUHK will control noise, dust and site run-off nuisances to within established standards and guidelines through the implementation of mitigation measures in the relevant contracts.
 These include the use of silencers, mufflers, acoustic lining or shields for noisy construction activities, frequent cleaning and watering of the site, and the provision of wheel-washing facilities. - 14.
 At the planning and design stages, we have taken into consideration the site profile and contours against various stabilisation construction options with a view to minimising cutting and excavation.
 CUHK will use suitable excavated materials for filling within the site to minimise off-site disposal.
 To minimise the generation of construction and demolition (C&D) materials, CUHK will encourage the contractors to use non-timber formwork and recyclable materials for temporary works.
 In addition, CUHK will require the contractor to use metal site hoardings and signboards so that these materials can be recycled or reused in other projects.